-In addition to the tax relief provided by the BMF letter, the federal states have introduced the possibility of partial or full reimbursement of the special advance payment of VAT already paid for 2020.
+In addition to the tax relief provided by the BMF letter, the federal states have introduced the possibility of partial or full reimbursement of the special advance payment of VAT already paid for 2020 and 2021.
 This requires that the companies are directly and significantly affected by the Coronavirus crisis.
-It should be emphasized that, according to the tax authorities, such an application should have no effect on a permanent extension granted, which should remain unchanged.
+It should be emphasized that, according to the tax authorities, such an application should have no effect on a granted permanent extension, which should remain unchanged.

-Currently there is no nationally uniformly prescribed procedure as to how to apply for a refund or reduction of the special VAT advance payments.
-Therefore, taxpayers should take a close look at the respective decrees of the individual federal states with regard to the requirements before submitting an application.
+Currently, there is no uniform nationwide procedure for applying for a refund or a reduction of the special VAT advance payments.
+Therefore, taxpayers should take a close look at the respective decrees of the individual federal states regarding the requirements before submitting an application.
 Some federal states recommend that entrepreneurs use the familiar form "Application for permanent extension - notification of the special advance payment" (USt 1 H) to ensure that the application is processed quickly.
 This application can be prepared with ELSTER and submitted to the tax office.
-Line 22 must be filled in with a "1" and line 24 with a "0", and the entry in line 24 with a "0" will result in a full refund of the special advance payment.
+Line 22 must be filled in with a "1" and line 24 with a "0", and the entry "0" in line 24 will result in a full refund of the special advance payment.